Alumni Takes N120m Solar Power Project To UNIMAID

 “We have thousands of graduates from University of Maiduguri and if we get 5,000 members to contribute N25,000 each we will get there,” he said.

-The Alumni chairman said that the association was coming up with many programmes to enhance interaction among its members and deepen support for the university.
+The chairman said that the association was coming up with many programmes to enhance interaction among members and deepen support for the university.

-Shettima-Kukawa called on the UNIMAID Alumni members to imbibe the culture of giving back to the society, not just the institution.
+Shettima-Kukawa called on members to imbibe the culture of giving back to the society, not just the institution.